-Also called as Hyophorbe verschaffeltii or Hyophorbe verschafeltii, spindle palms are exceedingly elegant-looking.
-They are famous for their out-of-the-world spindle-shaped trunk that features feather-shaped bright green leaves in a V-shape.
-Apt for both indoors and outdoors, spindle palm trees can grow up to the height of 4 ft. to 8 ft.
+Apt for both indoors and outdoors, spindle palm trees can grow up to the height of 2-4 meters.
 Note that spindle palms have a slow growth rate and require excessive moisture along with the full or partial sun.

 They also produce scented floral (both male and female) in the region where the crown shaft meets the trunk.
 If you live in an area that experiences cold weather most of the year, then don’t hesitate to invest in spindle palms.
 Rest assured, spindle palms are absolutely cold resistant, making them ideal for growing in zones that have temperature from 30 to 35 F or above 40 F.

 Scientifically known as archontophoenix alexandrae, king palms are a common choice for plant growers in Southern California.
 It is considered to be one of the best palm varieties for South California.
 The palm tree is distinctly known for its multi-hued trunk, lush green fronds, and neat appearance.